 Article 2.
-Standard Specifications, Fall Protection and Falling Object Protection
+Standard Specifications, Fall Protection and Falling Object Protection Amend Section 3209 as follows:

 §3209.
-Standard Guardrails and Toeboards.[Section name will change if the toeboard requirements is relocated]

-- (a) Wherever guardrail protection is required, the following standards shall be adhered to except that other types and arrangements of guardrail construction will be acceptable where the height, surface and end projection of the top rail complies with the standard specifications and the closure of the vertical area between the top rail and floor, platform, runway or ramp walking-working surface shall provides protection at least equivalent to that afforded by a mid-rail. - (a) (b) A standard guardrail shall consist of top rail, midrail or equivalent protection and posts and shall have a vertical height within the range of 42 inches to 45 inches from the upper surface of the top rail to the floor, platform, runway or ramp level walkingworking surface.
+Standard Guardrails and Toeboards.
+[Toeboards will be relocated] (a) Wherever guardrail protection is required, the following standards shall be adhered to except that other types and arrangements of guardrail construction will be acceptable where the height, surface and end projection of the top rail complies with the standard specifications and the closure of the vertical area between the top rail and floor, platform, runway or ramp walking-working surface shall provides protection at least equivalent to that afforded by a mid-rail. (a) (b) A standard guardrail shall consist of top rail, midrail or equivalent protection and posts and shall have a vertical height within the range_of 42 inches to 45 inches from the upper surface of the top rail to the floor, platform, runway or ramp level walking-working surface.
 (Note: the permissible tolerance in height dimensions is one inch).
 See Figure 3209-1.
 The top rail shall be smooth-surfaced throughout the length of the railing.
 The midrail shall be approximately halfway between the top rail and the floor, platform, runway or ramp.
 The ends of the rails shall not overhang the terminal posts, except where such overhang does not constitute a projection hazard.
 (Title 24, Part 2, Section 2-1716(a)).
-[Smoothness of the rail is addressed in (d) and midrail is moved to (b)(1)]

-[Proposal to delete the Note.
+[Smoothness of the rail is addressed in (d) and midrail is moved to (b)(1)] EXCEPTION to subsection(b): The topmost vertical height of railings may exceed 42 inches if the opening between horizontal railings are no more than 21 inches apart.
+Top rails and midrails shall be installed so that the openings between them are not more than 21 inches [Action Item: Check with federal OSHA-no upper limit.
+Fed OSHA will weigh in during the formal advisory process] [Proposal to delete the Note.
 The 2022 Building Code, Section 1015.3 requires the guards to not be less than 42 inches.
 A height of 41 inches would not be acceptable under the 2022 Building Code.
-Height of 42-45 inches would be at least as effective as the federal standard and ANSI/ASSE A1264.1-2007]

-- (1) Where screens, mesh, intermediate vertical members, solid panels, parapets or equivalent intermediate members are used as mid-rail protection, they shall meet the following requirements: - (A) The midrail shall be approximately halfway (within 1 inch tolerance) between the upper surface of the top rail and the walking-working surface; [§1910.29(b)(2)(i)]

-- (B) Screens and mesh shall extend from the walking-working surface to the top rail and along the entire opening between top rail supports; [§1910.29(b)(2)(ii)] - (C) Intermediate vertical members (such as balusters) shall be installed so that openings are not more than 19 inches wide. [§1910.29(b)(2)(iii)] - (D) A parapet shall be at least 21 inches high. - (D) (E) Other equivalent intermediate members (such as additional midrails and architectural panels) shall be installed so that the openings are not more than 19 inches wide. [§1910.29 (b)(2)(iv)]
+Height of 42-45 inches would be at least as effective as the federal standard and ANSI/ASSE A1264.1-2007] то CALIFORNIA OCCUPATIONAL SAFETY AND HEALTH STANDARDS BOARD TITLE 8, DIVISION 1, CHAPTER 4 (1)The midrail shall be approximately halfway (within 1 inch tolerance) between the upper surface of the top rail and the walking-working surface; [§1910.29(b)(2)(i)] (2) Where screens, mesh, intermediate vertical members, solid panels, parapets or equivalent intermediate members are used as mid-rail protection, they shall meet the following requirements: (A) Screens and mesh shall extend from the walking-working surface to the top rail and along the entire opening between top rail supports; [§1910.29(b)(2)(ii)] (B) Intermediate vertical members (such as balusters) shall be installed so that openings are not more than 19 inches wide. [§1910.29(b)(2)(iii)] (C) A parapet shall be at least 21 inches high.

-Note to subsection (b)(1)(C) and (D): Local building regulations may require spacing substantially less than 19 inches wide.
+(D) Other equivalent intermediate members (such as additional midrails and architectural panels) shall be installed so that the openings are not more than 19 inches in the least dimension. [§1910.29 (b)(2)(iv)] Note to subsection (b)(1)(B) and (D): Local building regulations may require spacing substantially less than 19 inches wide.
 Note: Local building regulations may require 9-inch spacing of midrails.